-- Platform for appreciation – If they’ve done something worth mentioning in the past week or since you last met them for a one-on-one meeting, make sure you congratulate them and encourage them to keep raising the bar higher.
+- A platform for appreciation – If they’ve done something worth mentioning in the past week or since you last met them for a one-on-one meeting, make sure you congratulate them and encourage them to keep raising the bar higher.

-- Planning for their development areas – Everyone of us has development areas that need to be worked upon to get closer to optimum work quality.
+- Planning for their development areas – Every one of us has development areas that need to be worked upon to get closer to the optimum work quality.
 Chart out SMART plans with your team member and agree on those workings.

 - Action plan – Based on your development plans, make sure you ask them to jot down the minutes of the meeting, all complete with action points to be checked and evaluated in the next meeting.

 - New ideas and innovations – These meetings with employees can be the best place to gather up new ideas and innovative thoughts that go through the minds of your team members.
-Most of the times, it’s through these team members that we receive mind-boggling and creative solutions to our ultimate problems and issues.
+Most of the time, through these team members, we receive mind-boggling and creative solutions to our ultimate problems and issues.